Maintenance Technician Career Guide: Duties, Skills & Salary

 What Skills Do You Need to Be a Maintenance Technician?

-Maintenance tech skills checklistA maintenance technician job is highly technical.
-To ace a maintenance technician interview, you’ll need highlight your experience applying the following skills:
+Maintenance technician skills checklistA maintenance technician job is highly technical.
+To ace a maintenance technician interview, you’ll need to highlight your experience applying the following skills:

 • General technical knowledge: Do you understand the type of equipment you’ll be working with and the steps you need to take to inspect and maintain it?